markspar/AzureStartStop/README.md

  ## Version 1.1
 Updated to cleanup timezone info

- Still needs:
+ Future Improvements:
-1. Needs resource group tag reading (allows tagging an RG for Environment or azurestartstop schedule token
+1. Needs more robust error handling, especially on binding to subscriptions and reading runbook variables
-2. Needs more robust error handling, especially on binding to subscriptions and reading runbook variables
+2. Needs perf testing to see if parallel jobs should be designed for in the case of multiple large subscriptions
 3. Needs a flag for include/exclude tag reading (or simply check if one is null and another is not, use that one)
-4. Needs perf testing to see if parallel jobs should be designed for in the case of multiple large subscriptions
+4. Needs resource group tag reading (allows tagging an RG for Environment or azurestartstop schedule token